retifrav/rclone-rc-web-gui/docker/README.md

 You can take a look at a set of example values [below](#synology-dsm).

-### Synology DSM
+### Synology DSM with Container Manager

-Here will be specific instructions for Synology's [Container Manager](https://synology.com/en-global/dsm/feature/docker).
+Here's also an example of using this image to run a container in Synology DSM [Container Manager](https://synology.com/en-global/dsm/feature/docker).